scriptorron/service.rpm_sr/README.md

 The "service.rpm_sr" is a fork of the "service.rpm" addon.
 It handles the power management slightly different.

 The addon runs an idle timer.
-Each user input (keyboard, remote, mouse, game-pad or joystick) restarts this idle timer.
+Each user activity restarts this idle timer.
+User activities can be:
+- inputs on keyboard, remote, mouse, game-pad or joystick or
+- one or more of the monitored ports are open.
 When the timer expires the addon checks if:
 - a recording is running,
 - an EPG update is running,
 - the actual time is within the main activity time,
-- a monitored process is running and
+- a monitored process is running.
-- a monitored network port is open.
 If one of these conditions is fulfilled the idle timer gets restarted again.
 Otherwise a countdown is shown on the screen, the next wake-up time is set and the HTPC shuts down.
 Default idle time is 20 minutes (when Kodi does nothing) or 4 hours (when Kodi plays a media).
 The default setup for the monitored ports is for ssh, rsync Samba and DLNA/UPnP.

 Examples for use cases are:
 - After watching TV or a video you go to bed.
 It does not matter if you stopped playing, the addon will shutdown the HTPC for you.
 - You have your music library on the HTPC and use Kodi as a DLNA/UPnP server.
-For listening music you switch on your HTPC and use an app on your mobile to select the music you want to hear on your WIFI speaker.
+For listening music you switch on your HTPC and use an app on your mobile phone to select the music you want to hear on your WIFI speaker.
 Your HTPC will shutdown automatically when you finished listening music.
 - You want your PVR to make timer based recordings.
 But you do not want to run you HTPC all the time.
 The addon will wake-up your HTPC for the recordings and shut it down when finished.
 - You maintain your HTPC remotely with ssh, Samba or rsync.
 The HTPC will not shutdown as long as one of these remote connections are open.